DoTheEvo/XCPng-basics/README.md

  [I use truenas scale](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/trueNASscale#nfs-share)
 * New > Storage
 * Select your_host
-* Set teh name and the description
+* Set the name and the description
 * Select storage type: `NFS ISO`
 * Server: ip_address_of_the_nfs_share
   * search icon